tombenner/rails-datatables/README.md

-# ajax-datatables-rails
+# rails-datatables

 Datatables is a nifty jquery plugin that adds the ability to paginate, sort, and search your html tables.
 When dealing with large tables (more than a couple hundred rows) however, we run into performance issues.
 These can be fixed by using server-side pagination, but this breaks some datatables functionality.

-`ajax-datatables-rails` is a wrapper around datatable's ajax methods that allow synchronization with server-side pagination in a rails app.
+`rails-datatables` is a wrapper around datatable's ajax methods that allow synchronization with server-side pagination in a rails app.
 It was inspired by this [railscast](http://railscasts.com/episodes/340-datatables).
 I needed to implement a similar solution in a couple projects I was working on so I extracted it out into a gem.

 ## Installation

 Add these lines to your application's Gemfile:

     gem 'jquery-datatables-rails'
-    gem 'ajax-datatables-rails'
+    gem 'rails-datatables'

 And then execute:

     $ bundle

 ## Usage
-*The following examples assume that we are setting up ajax-datatables-rails for an index of users from a `User` model*
+*The following examples assume that we are setting up rails-datatables for an index of users from a `User` model*
 ### Model
 Run the following command: